 - The Data Migration tool does not support assets that are created using the ALSync framework, from ALSB or ALDSP.
 ALSB assets must be re-introspected using Harvester.
-Harvesting from ALDSP is currently not supported. - The Data Migration tool, with exceptionally large data sets, may take hours to run.
+Harvesting from ALDSP is currently not supported. - The Data Migration tool, when migrating exceptionally large data sets, may take hours to run.
 Some application servers may time out the sessions and cause the migration to fail.
-To prevent this issue you must add the following entry to the web.xml file, within the <webapps> element, where the number is in minutes:
+To prevent this timeout, you must add the following entry to the web.xml file, within the <webapps> element, where the number you supply is in minutes: